KittyCAD/.github/SECURITY.md

 - What is the impact and risk for Zoo?

 Reports will be answered within 72 hours.
-If you have not received an answer within that time frame, feel free to contact us again.
+If you have not received an answer within that time frame, contact us at security@zoo.dev.

 We aim to patch critical vulnerabilities within 5 days.
 However, fixing complex vulnerabilities may take up to 90 days.

-The email security@zoo.dev must only be used for general security related inquires.
+The email security@zoo.dev must only be used for security related inquires, questions about ongoing vulnerability disclosures, or inquires about this security policy.
 Do not use this email to disclose security vulnerabilities.

 ## Classification of Vulnerabilities